c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 Example run:
 ------------

-hicseq Test Dataset:
+chipseq Test Dataset:
-''''''''''''''''''''
+''''''''''''''''''''''

 Let’s now run the pipeline using a test dataset.
 We will use the first 2 million reads from HIC010 from Rao et al. 2014 (SRR1658581.sra).
 This is an in situ Hi-C experiment of GM12878 using MboI restriction enzyme.

-We will start by downloading the dataset from `here <https://datahub-90-cw3.p.genap.ca/hicseq.chr19.tar.gz>`__.
+We will start by downloading the dataset from `here <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`__.
 In the downloaded zip file, you will find the two fastq read files in folder “rawData” and will find the readset file (readsets.HiC010.tsv) that describes that dataset.

 We will run this analysis on Beluga server as follows:

 .. code-block:: bash

-    hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini -r readsets.HiC010.tsv -s 1-15 -e MboI > hicseqScript_SRR1658581.txt
+    genpipes chipseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chipseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini -r readsets.chipseq.tsv -s 1-15 -e MboI -g chipseqcmd.sh

 **-c** defines the ini configuration files
 **-r** defines the readset file
 **-s** defines the steps of the pipeline to execute.
-To check pipeline steps use **hicseq -h** **-e** defines the restriction enzyme used in the HiC library
+To check pipeline steps use `genpipes chipseq -h`

 The pipelines do not run the commands directly; they output them as text commands.
-So we need to redirect them into a file using “>”.
-In this case, **hicseqScript_SRR1658581.txt** is the script that contains the analysis commands.
+Use the `-g filname.sh` option to store these commands in a script file.
+Then run the script to execute the pipeline.

 This command works for servers using a SLURM scheduler like Cedar, Graham or Beluga.
 For the PBS scheduler, used by Abacus, you need to add the “-j pbs” option, as follows:

 .. code-block:: bash

-    hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/abacus.ini -r readsets.HiC010.tsv -s 1-15 -e MboI -j pbs > hicseqScript_SRR1658581.txt
+    genpipes chipseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chipseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/abacus.ini -r readsets.chipseq.tsv -s 1-15 -j pbs -g chipseqcmd.sh

 To run it, use:

 .. code-block:: bash

-    bash hicseqScript_SRR1658581.txt
+    bash chipseqcmd.sh

 You will not see anything happen, but the commands will be sent to the server job queue. **So do not run this more than once per job.**